Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 ![](data-analysis_files/figure-gfm/visualize-classify-1.png)<!-- -->

-Using jittered points allows us to manage the effects of overplotting when working with smaller datasets.
-We were inspired to use this type of plot after conferencing with Dr. Eric Monson who delivered the “Tips for Effective Data Visualization” presentation earlier this semester.

 The upper left-hand region of the plot represents songs that are “fast and short” while the lower left-hand region represents songs that are “slow and short.”
 The upper right-hand region of the plot represents